-Overdose deaths involving fentanyl in the state rose nearly 400%, from 333 people dying in fiscal year 2019 to 1,662 in fiscal year 2021.
-In Texas, the CDC predicts that more than 5,000 people died of drug overdoses between July 2021 and July 2022.
+Over two years, from fiscal year 2019 to 2021, overdose deaths involving fentanyl in the state rose nearly 400%.
+The Centers for Disease Control and Prevention estimates that more than 5,000 people in Texas died of drug overdoses between July 2021 and July 2022.

 The issue has gained even more attention after the deaths of Texas teens and young adults from fentanyl overdoses, who thought they were taking the attention deficit/hyperactivity disorder drug Adderall.

 Critics say increasing penalties for sale and production of fentanyl could discourage people from seeking help for someone suffering from an overdose.

 “No study has ever shown that increasing penalties for drug usage has ever reduced drug usage in people who have a drug addiction,” said Rep. Gene Wu, D-Houston during a House session in April.

 In other states that have increased penalties for people who sell or make fentanyl, overdose deaths have increased and family members and friends of those present when the victim took the drug have been charged.

 Tickets are on sale now for the 2023 Texas Tribune Festival, happening in downtown Austin on Sept.
 21-23.
 Get your TribFest tickets by May 31 and save big!